nelsonfigueroa/nelson.cloud/content/posts/2022_11_17_the_many_ways_of_iterating_through_ruby_hashes.md

 symbol_key: symbol_value
 ```

-The keys are of the Symbol class even though they are written like strings in the code.
+The hash keys are of the Symbol class even though they are written like strings in the code.
 The hash values retain their original types.

 Side note: since keys are Symbols, to access an individual value using a key you need to write the key in a Symbol form: